wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 You can configure share buttons in plugin settings.
 * Shortcodes inside widget text: Just include `[hupso]` anywhere in widget text area and share buttons will be displayed there.
 * You can use custom titles and urls inside shortcodes.
 Exampe: `[hupso title="My title" url="http://www.hupso.com/share/"]`.
 You can use only title or only url if you like: `[hupso title="My title"]`, `[hupso url="http://www.hupso.com/share/"]`.

+**Translations**

+Plugin is currently translated into: Czech, Traditional Chinese, Simplified Chinese.
+If you would like to translate into your language, send message [here](http://www.hupso.com/share/feedback/).

 [Share Buttons Demo](http://www.hupso.com/share/) | [FAQ](http://wordpress.org/extend/plugins/hupso-share-buttons-for-twitter-facebook-google/faq/) | [Feedback](http://www.hupso.com/share/feedback/)